 For years, we have enjoyed a delicious appetizer at a local Mexican restaurant.
 It is simply called “prawns.”
 It consists of shrimp sautéed with mushrooms and spices in a special red sauce, all served over a bed of rice.
 The menu doesn’t really mention the creamy melted cheese.
 The cheese is a great addition to an already delectable appetizer.
 Like many appetizers, it also makes a great main course.
 We decided to add our touch and make this a “Tasty Low Carb” specialty.

 We eliminated the carb-culprit called rice by using “riced cauliflower” instead.
 It is amazing how many recipes begin with this low-carb vegetable.
 It is even more amazing how much it looks and tastes like rice.
 Other vegetables in the recipe are mushrooms and a few green peas.
 The mushrooms are sautéed in a combination of butter and olive oil with the rice and smashed garlic cloves – delicious.

 We peeled and deveined our shrimp.
 You can leave the tails on for presentation.
 Some people like having the tail as a handle when eating grilled or steamed shrimp.
 Since the shrimp are cooked in a red sauce and incorporated into the vegetable cheese mixture, we take off the tail – much easier to eat.
-We use 13-15 count shrimp for this recipe
+We use large 13-15 count shrimp for this recipe.

 We used two skillets for this recipe, but you could make it a one skillet dish if you prefer.
 The rice, mushroom, and garlic were sautéed in one skillet and the shrimp were cooked in the second skillet in the red enchilada sauce.